Winter Hill Gang

+History

-Irish Gang War
+The Irish Gang Wars

-The Boston Irish Gang War started in 1961 and lasted until 1967.
-It was fought between the McLaughlin Gang of the Boston neighborhood of Charlestown, led by Bernie McLaughlin, and the Winter Hill Gang of Somerville, led by James "Buddy" McLean.

-The two gangs had co-existed in relative peace for a number of years until an incident at Salisbury Beach on Labor Day weekend 1961.
-While at a party, Georgie McLaughlin made an advance on the girlfriend of Winter Hill Gang member Alexander Petricone, Jr. (who fled the Boston area during the war and became an actor under the name Alex Rocco).
-McLaughlin was subsequently beaten unconscious by members of the Winter Hill Gang and was dumped outside the local hospital.
-Bernie McLaughlin went to see "Buddy" McLean and demanded that he hand over the members of the gang who beat his brother.
+The Winter Hill Gang was founded in 1961 by James "Buddy" McLean and Howard "Howie" Winter, who were partners in a trucking company, when they became involved in illegal gambling, numbers running, bookmaking and loansharking in the Winter Hill neighborhood of Somerville, Massachusetts, a northwestern suburb of Boston.
+The Winter Hill Gang co-existed in relative peace with the McLaughlin Gang from the Boston neighborhood of Charlestown, led by Bernie, Georgie and Edward "Punchy" McLaughlin, until an incident at Salisbury Beach on Labor Day weekend 1961.
+While at a party, Georgie McLaughlin made an advance on the girlfriend of Winter Hill Gang member Alexander "Bobo" Petricone, Jr. McLaughlin was subsequently beaten unconscious by members of the Winter Hill Gang and was dumped outside the local hospital.
+Bernie McLaughlin went to see McLean and demanded that he hand over the members of the gang who beat his brother.
 McLean refused.
 The McLaughlins took this refusal as an insult and attempted to wire a bomb to McLean's wife's car.

-In retaliation, McLean shot and killed McLaughlin coming out of the "Morning Glory" bar in Charlestown in October 1961.
-This was the start of Boston's Irish Gang War.
+In retaliation, McLean shot and killed Bernie McLaughlin coming out of the "Morning Glory" bar in Charlestown on October 31, 1961.
+This was the start of Boston's first Irish Gang War.
+McLean and Petricone, his alleged getaway driver, were arrested and charged with McLaughlin's murder but, as none of the numerous witnesses to the killing were willing to testify, they were released.
+Petricone fled the Boston area during the war and became an actor under the name Alex Rocco.

+Although the McLaughlin brothers had a larger and more well-established gang, the Winter Hill Gang proved more dynamic and resourceful, recruiting killers such as Stephen "the Rifleman" Flemmi, Francis "Cadillac Frank" Salemme, and Joseph "the Animal" Barboza.
+Their rivals, meanwhile, suffered another significant setback when Georgie McLaughlin was sent to prison for life after shooting and killing a bank teller during an argument at a christening in an incident unrelated to the gang war.